Scholarships

 The Schenectady Foundation proudly offers several scholarship opportunities for graduating high school students seeking to further their education and future career prospects.
 While some scholarships have been established by donors through their gifts and estate plans, others have been initiated by the Foundation to recognize young people for their community involvement and to encourage them to prepare for a career.

 All scholarship applications are submitted online through our application portal.
-Applications are due Wednesday, March 25, 2026 for students to be considered for a scholarship for Spring 2026 awards.
+Applications are due Wednesday, March 25, 2026 for students to be considered for a spring 2026 scholarship award.
 Click on the links below to learn how to get started on your application.

 Uploaded Image: /vs-uploads/images/Young Teacher and students.jpg